Adroiti/docs-for-code-review-tools/RuboCop/Layout-SpaceAfterColon.md

 ## Description

 Checks for colon (`:`) not followed by some kind of space.
-This cop does not handle spaces after a ternary operator.
+This rule does not handle spaces after a ternary operator.

-### Example
+## Examples

 ```ruby
 # bad